Immigration Law: Comprehensive Guide to Navigating U.S. Policies

 Becoming a U.S. citizen through naturalization involves several steps.
 First, you must meet residency requirements.
 This usually means living in the U.S. for five years as a lawful permanent resident (LPR)—or three years if married to a U.S. citizen.

-Next comes the citizenship test focusing on English language skills and knowledge of U.S. history and government principles.
+Next comes the citizenship test, which focuses on English language skills and knowledge of U.S. history and government principles.
 Preparing for this test can be challenging, but resources are available to help applicants succeed.

 Good Moral Character